BytePane

 Our Standards

 BytePane is built for developers who need tools they can trust with production data.
-Every encoder, formatter, converter, and generator on BytePane processes data entirely in your browser.
-No data is sent to any server, ever.
-This is not just a privacy feature — it is a fundamental architectural decision that makes BytePane safe for use with API keys, tokens, configuration files, and other sensitive data.
+Every encoder, formatter, converter, and generator on BytePane processes tool input in your browser.
+Pasted tool input is not posted to BytePane servers.
+This is not just a privacy feature; it is a fundamental architectural decision for working with API keys, tokens, configuration files, and other sensitive data.

-We hold every tool to three standards: correctness (output matches the relevant specification exactly), security (no data leaves the browser), and performance (tools handle large inputs without freezing or crashing).
+We hold every tool to three standards: correctness (output matches the relevant specification), security (tool input is not uploaded to BytePane servers), and performance (tools handle practical input sizes without freezing or crashing).

 Tool Accuracy & Specification Compliance